G A Hooke Letters 1912-1914

 The letters to MIldred are of much greater depth than those to Trixie, exploring theological controversies of the day, new books and plays.
 In asking Mildred to send the letters on to Trixie, George occasionally expresses hope that maybe Trixie might be interested in some of what he has written!
 Topics covered include the fate of the lost and some other eschatological themes, John Wesley, fasting and much more!

-During this time Ella, Francis (known as Francie) were still living at the family home in Tooting, London.
+During this time Cyril, Ella and Francis (known as Francie) were still living at the family home in Tooting, London.
 We have occasional references to Ella studying and to Francie's Sunday church involvement and a little more about Cyril's studies and potential military future.

 Both Mildred and Trixie were influenced by the Suffragette movement and Trixie raised money for them prior to their more militant phase during 1913 when some bombings took place andd there was the famous incident of a suffragette flinging herself in front of a horse at the Derby in June 1913 and dying for the cause.
 George urges Trixies to be cautious and argues that there is no need to rush the issue of women's votes!